The northern Italian region is an adventure holiday-seekers' paradise: you can hike, bike and ski until your heart’s content.

-The man was killed by an arrow when he was between 40 and 50 years old and hiking across the Otztal Alps between modern-day Italy and Austria.
+The man was killed by an arrow when he was between 40 and 50 years old and hiking across the Otztal Alps between what is now Italy and Austria.
 The body was found by German tourists Erika and Helmut Simons while out hiking on September 19th 1991.
 His exhibition occupies three floors of the building.

-Whether it’s the cities of Bolzano or Vipiteno, or the smallest village in the region, Glorenza, there are plenty of enchanting towns to explore, each coming with their own unique history.
+Whether it’s the cities of Bolzano or Vipiteno, or the smallest village in the region, Glorenza, there are plenty of enchanting towns to explore, each with their own traditions, curiosities and sights to discover.

 Vipiteno.
 Photo: Gianluca Papaccio